 Stone’s writing is faultless, his narrative practically perfect, his yarn spinning skills are utterly brilliant and PsychoAnalysis, his debut novel, it superb.
 With an intelligent plot line and characters you absolutely want to continue reading about, this book is excellent.

 I love my books full of dead bodies and if you do too, PsychoAnalysis is THE book to bump up your TBR.

 Sarah is not your usual Hedge Fund Manager, mind you, Sarah is not your typical woman.
 Sarah is a killer.
 A woman on a mission and what a flipping mission it is!
 From the first page to the last, we are pulled into Sarah’s world as she goes on the hunt for the perfect prey.

-As the lives of these three very different characters cross, we are puled even deeper into the reasons behind Sarah’s compulsions and into the murky mind of the serial killer.
+As the lives of these three very different characters cross, we are pulled even deeper into the reasons behind Sarah’s compulsions and into the murky mind of the serial killer.

-Stone’s background in psychology jumps off the pages of PsychoAnalysis, his in-depth knowledge of the subject has set him up perfectly to be in a position to write about this subject and I found it fascinating how he brought the subject to life but with the brilliant twist.
+Stone’s background in psychology jumps off the pages of PsychoAnalysis, his in-depth knowledge of the subject has set him up perfectly to be in a position to write about this subject and I found it fascinating how he brought it all to life and with a brilliant twist.